seb000423/seb000423/README.md

 Automating car-body finishing (polishing, sanding, deburring) that has been done by hand.

+- **Sim** — built the Isaac Sim cell (robot, workpiece, contact setup) used to generate training data
 - **BO** — searches the process recipe (pressure, speed, path parameters)
 - **BC** — learns the motion policy from skilled operators' demonstrations
 - **PPO** — fine-tunes the learned policy